-I have been blessed to befriend a wonderful order of nuns, The Daughters of St. Paul.
-As a long-time marketer at Procter & Gamble, I was fascinated by their charism “to spread the word of God through all media available.”
-Even the cross they wear is made up of a TV tower and an open Bible.
+I have been blessed to befriend a whole order of nuns, the Daughters of St. Paul.
+As a long-time marketer at Procter & Gamble, I was fascinated by their charism: “To spread the word of God through all media available.”
+Even the cross they wear is a TV tower and an open Bible.
 Founded by Blessed James Alberione, the Daughters of St. Paul see the media as a vehicle to holiness.

-Sister Letizia struck me with her devotion to reading scripture and how this most sacred of books took her to a different plane spiritually.
-I was pleasantly surprised when we went to make her portrait that she opened up the Bible in the chapel right to the book of Daniel, the story of my namesake.
+Letizia struck me with her devotion to reading scripture and how this most sacred of books took her to a different plane spiritually.
+I was pleasantly surprised when we went to make her portrait in the chapel that she opened up the Bible right to the book of Daniel, the story of my namesake.
 I also appreciate Sister Letizia’s profound understanding of what it means to devote “all of your life” to God.
-That the commitment she and other religious people make must not be done casually.
+The commitment she and other religious people make must not be done casually.

 I’ve come to believe that I must devote “all of life” and “all of myself” to the highest purpose possible, which is often in service to others and sometimes beyond my own understanding.